Unifying leptogenesis, dark matter and high-energy neutrinos with right-handed neutrino mixing via Higgs portal: Abstract

 \section{Abstract}

 We revisit a model in which neutrino masses and mixing are described by a two right-handed (RH) neutrino seesaw scenario, implying a strictly hierarchical light neutrino spectrum.
 A third decoupled RH neutrino, $N_{\rm DM}$ with mass $M_{\rm DM}$, plays the role of cold dark matter (DM) and is produced by the mixing with a source RH neutrino, $N_{\rm S}$ with mass $M_{\rm S}$, induced by Higgs portal interactions.
 The same interactions are also responsible for $N_{\rm DM}$ decays.
-We discuss in detail the constraints coming from DM abundance and stability conditions showing that in the hierarchical case, for $M_{\rm DM}\gg M_{\rm S}$, there is an allowed window on $M_{\rm DM}$ values necessarily implying a contribution, from DM decays, to the high-energy neutrino flux recently detected by IceCube.
-We also show how the model can explain the matter-antimatter asymmetry of the Universe via leptogenesis in the quasi-degenerate limit.
-In this case, the DM mass should be within the range 300~GeV $\lesssim M_{\rm S} < M_{\rm DM} \lesssim$ 10~PeV.
+We discuss in detail the constraints coming from DM abundance and stability conditions showing that in the hierarchical case, for $M_{\rm DM}\gg M_{\rm S}$, there is an allowed window, $100\,{\rm GeV} \lesssim M_{\rm DM} \lesssim 10\,{\rm PeV}$, necessarily implying a contribution, from DM decays, to the high-energy neutrino flux recently detected by IceCube.
+We also show how the decays of the two coupled RH neutrinos can explain the matter-antimatter asymmetry of the universe via leptogenesis in the quasi-degenerate limit.
+In this case, the DM mass should be within a tighter range 300~GeV $\lesssim M_{\rm S} < M_{\rm DM} \lesssim$ 300~TeV.
 We discuss the specific properties of this high-energy neutrino flux and show the predicted event spectrum for two exemplary cases.
 Although DM decays, with a relatively hard spectrum, cannot account for all the IceCube high-energy data, we illustrate how this extra source of high-energy neutrinos could reasonably explain some potential features in the observed spectrum.
 In this way, this represents a unified scenario for leptogenesis and DM that could be tested during the next years with more high-energy neutrino events.